 Remind Them How Much You Care about Them

 When it all comes down to it, make sure your partner knows how much you care about them.
 It can be easy to come at the situation with a “your snoring is driving me crazy!” attitude, but this will likely just invite your loved one to throw up his or her defenses.
 Sure, the loud nightly rattling might be annoying, but at the end of the day, you just care about your partner and want them to be happy and healthy.
 To make them feel really cared for, try making their favorite dessert or surprising them with tickets to see their favorite band.
 (If you ask us, that should definitely help your persuasive powers.)

 Your partner’s snoring and sleep apnea really are a problem—and not just because the obnoxious sounds can keep the whole house up all night.
-Encouraging your partner to participate in a sleep study (or at the very least, to meet with a specialist like Dr. Pasha who is an expert in sleep conditions) can help him or her take the next step toward a healthier lifestyle.
+Encouraging your partner or loved one to participate in a sleep study in order to diagnose the proper sleep disorder and treat them (or at the very least, to meet with a specialist like Dr. Pasha who is an expert in sleep conditions) can help him or her take the next step toward a healthier lifestyle.
 And if you get better sleep out of it, too?
 Well, that’s just a win-win.

 Struggling with sleep apnea, snoring, or another sleep condition?
 We’ve got plenty of options for you.
-Take back your sleep (so you and your partner can both enjoy your beauty rest) by scheduling an appointment with Dr. Pasha and his team.
+Take back your sleep (so you and your partner can both enjoy your beauty rest).
+Schedule a sleep study with Dr. Pasha and his team.
 Follow us on Facebook and Pinterest for more updates!